jordanholliday/cargo-rm/README.md

     $ sqlite3 new_database.db

-For easy reference, the repo includes a SQL file (`basketball.sql`) with example syntax for creating tables and records.
+For easy reference, the repo includes a [SQL file](https://github.com/jmhol9/cargo-rm/blob/master/basketball.sql) with example syntax for creating tables and records.
 For even easier seeding, see [Seeding](#seeding) below.

 ## Booting